-Israeli veterans who served in Gaza, Lebanon, and the West Bank, Palestinian fighters who grew up under occupation, trained in Jordan, fought and were imprisoned, courageously face their enemies alone and unarmed.
-With help from Bruce Barrett, film director/producer and the owner of an American billboard company, the Combatants For Peace bring children from both sides, to hand paint a giant "peace mural" in the West Bank.
-Calling them "true heroes," Barrett guides us through the conflict as experienced by the fighters, weaving facts, images, and personal reflections with the engaging visual talisman of a hundred children and peace warriors from opposite sides hand painting their message of peace and justice for all.
-The 48-foot billboard returns to the United States to visit a mosque, a synagogue, and a church, before being displayed on a busy American highway.
+Israeli veterans who served in Gaza, Lebanon, and the West Bank with Palestinian fighters who grew up under occupation, trained in Jordan, fought, and were imprisoned courageously face their enemies alone and unarmed.
+In 2007, with help from Bruce Barrett, film director/producer and the owner of an American billboard company, the Combatants For Peace brought children from both sides, to hand paint a giant "peace mural" in the West Bank.
+Calling them "true heroes," Barrett guides us through the conflict as experienced by the fighters weaving facts, images, and personal reflections with the engaging visual talisman of a hundred children and peace warriors from opposite sides hand painting their message of peace and justice for all.
+The 48-foot billboard returned to the United States to visit a mosque, a synagogue, and a church, before being displayed on busy American highways.

 "Through this billboard we wish to send a message of hope to Americans and...invite them to be more active in our struggle for peace."